Intracranial hemorrhage: Subdural hemorrhage

 Subdural hemorrhage (SDH) results from tearing of the bridging veins in the subdural space between the dura and arachnoid mater.
 It can cross the suture lines, but not across dural reflections such as falx cerebri or tentorium cerebelli.
-Therefore, subdural hematoma always limited to one side of the brain.
+Therefore, subdural hematoma are typically confined to one side of the cerebral hemisphere.

 Density of SDH reduces as it progresses from acute to chronic forms.
 However, areas with low density may not represent chronic SDH entirely as unclotted blood products that are due to active bleed can also give low density appearance on CT scans especially those with coagulopathy.
 Those with SDH that have same density with brain parenchyma may represent acute bleed such as those with anemia, arachnoid tear, and the mixing of hemorrhage and CSF.
 SDH usually have high or mixed densities during first two days of trauma, followed by isodensity at 11 days after trauma, and hypodensity after 14 days of trauma.
 Membranes with granulation tissue can rupture within SDH, and give high density appearance on CT scan.
 Over a prolonged period of time, calcifications can form.
 SDH can be treated with burr hole drainage, craniotomy or port system placement for blood clot evacuation, or middle meningeal artery embolisation.

 Subdural hematoma maybe less acute than epidural hematoma due to slower blood accumulation, but it still has the potential to cause brain herniation that may require surgical evacuation.
-Clinical features depend on the site of injury and severity of injury.
+Clinical features depend on the location and severity of the injury.
 Patients may have a history of loss of consciousness but they recover and do not relapse.
-Clinical onset occurs over hours.
-Complications include focal neurologic deficits depending on the site of hematoma and brain injury, increased intracranial pressure leading to herniation of brain and ischemia due to reduced blood supply and seizures.
+Symptoms vary but may include loss of consciousness, seizures, or focal neurologic deficits, with an onset that can be delayed by hours to days after injury.